nicolasdb/time-tracker-webapp/SETUP.md

 1. Successfully logging in with a Supabase user account
 2. Viewing and managing tags and devices specific to the logged-in user
-3. Sending test webhook events and seeing them appear in the time tracking view
+3. Seeing data appear in the time tracking view
-4. Creating API keys and testing authentication
-5. Verifying that both services (Streamlit and FastAPI) are running
+4. Verifying that the Streamlit service is running

 ## Troubleshooting